-- A member of the Company entitled to attend and on a poll, vote at the meeting, is entitled to appoint a proxy or proxies to attend and to vote in his stead.
-A proxy need not be a member of the Company and the provisions of Section 149(1)(b) of the Companies Act, 1965 are not applicable to the Company.
-Subject to Paragraph (3) below, a member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same meeting. - 2) Subject to Paragraph (3) below, a member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same meeting.
-Where a member appoints more than one (1) proxy to attend and vote at the same meeting, such appointment shall be invalid unless the member specifies the proportion of his shareholding to be represented by each proxy. - Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account.
+- 2) Subject to Paragraph (3) below, a member shall not be entitled to appoint more than two (2) proxies to attend and vote at the same meeting.
+Where a member appoints more than one (1) proxy to attend and vote at the same meeting, such appointment shall be invalid unless the member specifies the proportion of his shareholding to be represented by each proxy. - 3) Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account.
+In such instance, the member shall specify the securities account number for each appointment. - credit of the said securities account.
 In such instance, the member shall specify the securities account number for each appointment.

-In the case of a corporate member, the instrument appointing a proxy or proxies shall be under its Common Seal or under the hand of its - In the case of a corporate member, the instrument appointing a proxy or proxies shall be under its Common Seal or under the hand of its attorney duly authorised in writing.
-The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company situated at A-12-01, Level 12, - 5) The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company situated at A-12-01, Level 12, Block A, PJ8, No. 23 Jalan Barat, Seksyen 8, 46050 Petaling Jaya not less than forty-eight (48) hours before the time appointed for the meeting or any adjournment thereof, and in default, the instrument of proxy or proxies shall not be treated as valid.
+In the case of a corporate member, the instrument appointing a proxy or proxies shall be under its Common Seal or under the hand of its attorney duly authorised in writing. - 5) The instrument appointing a proxy or proxies must be deposited at the Registered Office of the Company situated at A-12-01, Level 12, Block A, PJ8, No. 23 Jalan Barat, Seksyen 8, 46050 Petaling Jaya not less than forty-eight (48) hours before the time appointed for the meeting or any adjournment thereof, and in default, the instrument of proxy or proxies shall not be treated as valid.
 FAX COPY OF DULY EXECUTED FORM OF PROXY WILL NOT BE ACCEPTED